Water-Melon/Melon/docs/book/en/json.md

 mln_json_policy_init(policy, _depth, _keylen, _strlen, _elemnum, _kvnum);
 ```

-Description: Initialize the `policy` of type `mln_json_policy_t`.
-The meanings of the remaining parameters are as follows:
+Description: Initialize the `mln_json_policy_t` variable `policy`.
+The parameters are:

-- `_depth` The maximum nesting depth of the JSON.
-During parsing, the nesting depth increases when encountering an array or object, and decreases when the array or object is fully parsed.
+- `_depth` - Maximum nesting depth.
+During parsing, the depth increases when entering an array or object, and decreases when leaving.
+A value of `0` means no limit.

-- `_keylen` The maximum length of keys in objects.
+- `_keylen` - Maximum length of object keys.
+A value of `0` means no limit.

-- `_strlen` The maximum length of string values.
+- `_strlen` - Maximum length of string values.
+A value of `0` means no limit.

-- `_elemnum` The maximum number of elements in an array.
+- `_elemnum` - Maximum number of array elements.
+A value of `0` means no limit.

-- `_kvnum` The maximum number of key-value pairs in an object.
+- `_kvnum` - Maximum number of key-value pairs in an object.
+A value of `0` means no limit.

-Return Value: None
+Return value: None